 Do not forget to use display shelves that are very attractive to the eyes to arrange your cosmetics.
 You can contact your local furniture shop for this.

 Also, lightning is very important as this makes your shop look attractive from the outside to inside.
-There are some specific kinds of bulbs that are you used in this kind of business.
+There are some specific kinds of bulbs that are you used in this kind of business in Nigeria.
 Contact your local electrician on this too.

 6. Start Selling Cosmetics

 At this stage start selling your cosmetics.
-Many business starters think to start selling their products they need a grand opening but this is not always true.
+Many business starters in Nigeria think to start selling their products they need a grand opening but this is not always true.

-There are some business you just have to start anytime and any day as long as the goods are available and there are customers to buy them.
+There are some businesses you just have to start anytime and any day as long as the goods are available and there are customers to buy them.

 This is why I advise Nigerian youths to always advertise what ventures they are into even before they actually start these ventures so that buyers will start coming in right on time.